AdamBoley/The-Space-Marine-Legions/README.md

 I am a huge fan of the Warhammer 40,000 science-fiction setting.
 Warhammer 40k, as it is commonly known, is primarily a physical table-top game played with dice, painted miniatures and tape measures.
 It has existed in one form or another for about 40 years, and over that time, it has grown in many ways - playable armies, the range of miniatures, paints, and so on.

-Another way in which it has grown is the background information, referred to as the lore or, more affectionately, the 'fluff' (as opposed to the 'crunch' of the physical game rules).
+Another way in which it has grown is the background information, referred to as the lore or, more affectionately, the 'fluff' (as opposed to the hard 'crunch' of the physical game rules).
+Armies which are impractical to play but fun to build stories around are considered 'fluffy'.

 Much of the story-telling revolves around the primary human civilisation of the setting, the Imperium of Mankind, a hyper-militant fascistic theocracy spanning a million worlds.
 The Imperium itself has existed for 10,000 years.
 It was founded in the 31st Millenium, called M31 in the parlance of the setting, and the current setting takes place in the 41st Millenium, or M41.

 A long-running series of books, the Horus Heresy series, was started by Games Workshop's publishing house, Black Library, about 15 years ago, to explore the founding of the Imperium.
 The short version is this - the Imperium was founded by the Emperor of Mankind, who used genetically-enhanced warriors called Space Marines to conquer the Milky Way galaxy in a campaign called the Great Crusade.
-The Space Marines were organised into 18 Legions, each Legion having diverging doctrinally, organisationally and genetically.
+The Space Marines were organised into 18 Legions, each Legion being doctrinally, organisationally and genetically unique.
 Each was led by a general - a genetically engineered being called a Primarch, who provided the genetic enhancements that created the Space Marines.

 As the Great Crusade drew to a close, the Emperor's most accomplished Primarch - Horus Lupercal of the 16th Legion - was named Warmaster, to direct the Great Crusade in the Emperor's stead.
 Some years later, after mysterious events on the moon of Davin, Horus betrayed the Imperium and the Emperor.
 He took fully half of the Space Marine Legions - his own 'Sons of Horus' and 8 others - into rebellion, and waged a campaign to topple the Emperor.
 Thus began the Horus Heresy.
 The other 9 Loyalist Legions opposed Horus, and wars of untold ferocity raged across human space.
 After years of hard fighting, Horus and his Traitor Legions arrived at Earth, the seat of the Emperor.

 The Siege of Terra, as the final battle was called, was titanic in scale.
 Casualties of both sides were immense.
 At the climax of the battle, when all seemed lost, the Emperor himself took the field, launching a teleport strike on Horus' flagship, his aim a decapitation stike both metaphorical and literal.
 The Emperor and Horus battled hand-to-hand.
 Horus, a consumate warrior-king, inflicted grevious injuries on the Emperor, but the Emperor proved victorius.
 With Horus' death, and Loyalist reinforcements imminent, the Traitor Legions broke and ran.

-The Space Marine Legions are interesting organisations.
+The Space Marine Legions are unique, interesting organisations.
 Each is very different.
 Their homeworlds, histories, Primarchs and genetics give rise to wildly varying cultures and combat doctrines.
 Some are savage berserkers, revelling in hand-to-hand combat.
 Others are more professional, excelling in modern combined-arms warfare.
 Others are stranger still, with focuses on armoured warfare, siege tactics, reconnaissance or infiltration.
 All have unique characters and histories.
-I personally am fascinated by the detailed backgrounds, organisations, doctrines and histories.
+I personally am fascinated by the detailed backgrounds, organisations, doctrines and histories, and I have amassed a large body of knowledge about them.

 ## **Scope**